A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

-and $\tau^2$ follows an inverse-gamma hyperprior with parameters $a_{\tau}$ and $b_{\tau}$.
-The finite mixture prior is key because it allows the borrowing of strength between the latent clusters and groups through shared regression parameter vectors $\boldsymbol{\beta}_{ku}$.
-More specifically, \textit{membership variable} $v_{ku}$ records the $M$-mixture component from which regression vector $\boldsymbol{\beta}_{ku}$ is drawn.
-That is,
+and where $\tau^2$ follows an inverse-gamma hyperprior with parameters $a_{\tau}$ and $b_{\tau}$.
+The finite mixture specification is key because it allows ties among the $\boldsymbol{\beta}_{ku}$.
+In simulation studies and data analyses, we have found that $M$ equal to 5 or 6 gives satisfactory results.

-\textit{Choosing the reference taxon} \quad Since they adjust for covariates, the group-specific regression coefficients in equation (\ref{eq:eta}) are informative about the unknown cluster differential statuses.
-However, because of assumption (\ref{eq:eta}), the differential status of the reference cluster is inextricably related to any criterion for calling the DA and non-DA clusters.
-Hence, by convention, we require that the reference taxon be non-DA.
-These are some options for choosing a reference taxon: \begin{itemize} \item \textit{Minimum variance taxon} \quad Following \cite{Nearing2022}, select the taxon $j$ with the smallest variance of the relative abundances $\hat{q}_{1j},\ldots,\hat{q}_{nj}$.
-Then reorder the taxa so that the reference taxon and its singleton cluster have the label 1. \item \textit{Artificial reference taxon} \quad Augment abundance matrix $\boldsymbol{Z}$ with an artificial taxon with label 1 and unit abundance counts for all samples.
-Increase $p$ by 1.
-Since the sampling depths are large, this additional ``taxon'' is likely to be non-DA and will not significantly change the analyses. \end{itemize}